 The classrooms, laboratories, offices and services of SMU’s main Oakland campus are located in six buildings on the Alta Bates Summit Medical Center campus in Oakland.

-Most of the University’s administrative offices are on the second floor of Peralta Pavilion at 450 30th Street in Oakland.
-These include the offices of the President, Academic Vice President and Provost, Vice President of Finance and Administration, Human Resources, Planning and Business Development, Communications and External Affairs, and Diversity and Inclusion.
-Administrative and faculty offices for the California School of Podiatric Medicine are also on the second floor.
+Most of the Universityʼs administrative offices are on the second floor of Peralta Pavilion at 450 30th Street in Oakland.
+These include the offices of the President, Provost and Vice President, Academic & Student Affairs, Executive Vice President and Treasurer, University Advancement and Communications, and Institutional Research.
+Administrative and faculty offices for the College of Podiatric Medicine and the Physician Assistant department are also on the second floor.

-The third and fourth floors have faculty and staff offices for the Departments of Physical Therapy, Occupational Therapy, and Physician Assistant.
+The third and fourth floors have faculty and administrative offices for the Departments of Physical Therapy, Occupational Therapy, and the College of Nursing.

 The Peralta Pavilionʼs lower level and ground floor also include the following classroom and laboratory facilities to support academic programs:

-∙ Computer lab - 34-seat multi-purpose usage i.e., testing, research, study
+· Computer lab – 50-seat multi-purpose usage i.e., testing, research, study

 The Biomechanics Laboratory